UnicornUniversal/iskahomes/ENV_SETUP_GUIDE.md

 - Verify SendGrid API key is correct
 - Verify sender email is verified in SendGrid
 - Check SendGrid activity log
+- If SendGrid fails, the system will automatically try Resend (if configured)
+- Verify Resend API key is correct if using fallback

 ### Emails not sending
 **Fix:**
+1. **For SendGrid:**
-1. Go to SendGrid dashboard
+   - Go to SendGrid dashboard
-2. Check "Activity" tab
+   - Check "Activity" tab
-3. Look for bounces or blocks
+   - Look for bounces or blocks
-4. Verify sender email is verified
+   - Verify sender email is verified

+2. **For Resend (if SendGrid fails):**
+   - Go to Resend dashboard
+   - Check "Logs" section
+   - Verify domain/email is verified
+   - Check API key permissions

+3. **Test the email functionality:**
+   - Go to `/another` page
+   - Use the email test form
+   - Check which provider was used (SendGrid or Resend)
+   - Review error messages if both fail

 ---